Module 11 - Tides & Tidal Streams

 - Interpolate when differences vary with height or time

-Tip: Always check which standard port is referenced for your secondary port — it may not be the nearest geographical port.
+Watch for this: Always check which standard port is referenced for your secondary port — it may not be the nearest geographical port.
 The almanac secondary port tables specify which standard port to use.